Josep Artigas: Advertising

-On his return to Spain and was director of corporate advertising Pujol & Tarragó (logo he designed in 1950), the beginning of what is now the International Ficosa group, designed the group's corporate image and the logos of several subsidiaries such as Cables Gandia, FicoMirrors, Industries Technoflex this company in the late 1970s for the concrete vibrator launched its Rabbit which has always been its flagship product.
+On his return to Spain and while he was director of corporate advertising Pujol & Tarragó (logo he designed in 1950), the beginning of what is now the International Ficosa group, designed the group's corporate image and the logos of several subsidiaries such as Cables Gandia, FicoMirrors, Industries Technoflex this company in the late 1970s for the concrete vibrator launched its Rabbit which has always been its flagship product.
 The logo and brand image for Rabbit which was designed by Josep Artigas and the product itself, are renowned in their field.

 Artigas also had important design dealings with Bulova watches and clocks, Tri Naranjus fruit-flavored drinks bottles and labels, Codorniu Cava bottles and labels, Perelada Cava and wine bottles and labels, Torres wine bottle labels, Juve i Camps Cava' and wines bottles and labels.